CliffAgius/MauiCT-Wiki/Core-Team-Tools-and--Responsibilities.md

-## .NET MAUI Community Toolkit Core Team Responsibilities
+## .NET MAUI Community Toolkit Core Team Tools + Responsibilities

 This article covers the responsibilities and expectations for each core maintainer of the .NET MAUI Community Toolkit.